C7A7A/arrow-calcite-connector/sdk-gen/README.md

 4. <code> ./gradlew dockerStart </code> to start docker container
 5. <code> docker exec -it wdp-connect-sdk-gen-calcite-flight bash </code> in terminal to connect to docker container
 6. <code> tail -f /logs/trace.log </code> to see logs
-7. open jupyter notebook (provided in repo) and run cells.
+7. Open jupyter notebook (provided in repo) and run cells.
 You should see output in terminal.